 A quarterly financial report allows the CEO/General Manager and the Board of Trustees (BOT) to monitor actual performance.
 This report is used to determine adjustments to the budget.
 The budget may be adjusted after periodic reviews, but is normally limited to interdepartmental transfers rather than an increase to the overall appropriation level.
 The CEO/General Manager has the authority to transfer appropriations within departments, which are reported to the Trustees within 30 days.
-Any increase to the Authority to transfer approval.
+Any increase to the Authority to total operating budget requires BOT approval.